The Bankrate promise

 Should you get the Citi Diamond Preferred card?

-Getting the Citi Diamond Preferred makes the most sense if you want to consolidate and pay down high-interest debt, or if you want access to an intro APR on purchases for some time.
+Getting the Citi Diamond Preferred makes the most sense if you want to consolidate and pay down high-interest debt, or if you want access to an intro APR offer on purchases for some time.

 If you decide to get the Citi Diamond Preferred because you want a long time to pay down debt you consolidate, you should have a plan in place beforehand.